 Is human services a good career?

 People who pursue this career are driven by their desire to help people.
 The work is both hard and extremely rewarding.
 A human services career allows for many diverse experiences and abundant opportunities for advancement in multiple fields such as organizational leadership, consulting, or private practice.
-Human services jobs are not often seen as being a great-paying career.

 How long does it take to be a substance abuse counselor?